-- The method used to quit (cold turkey, tapering, etc.)
+- The type of Concerta detox method used to quit (cold turkey, tapering, etc.)

-Concerta addiction is a life-long medical disorder that requires life-long treatment and aftercare.
-While medical detox is often the first step in this process, you will need ongoing treatment and care to address the psychological aspects of your addiction, gain new life skills, and receive professional and peer support in recovery.
+Concerta addiction is a lifelong medical disorder that requires lifelong treatment and aftercare.
+While medical detox is often the first step in this process, you may need ongoing Concerta treatment and care to address the psychological aspects of your addiction, gain new life skills, and receive professional and peer support in recovery.

 Research shows long-term rehab lasting 90 days or longer provides the greatest opportunity to achieve lasting recovery and greatly reduces the likelihood of relapse.
 Although many 30-day rehab programs promise to help you get sober, most people need at least 90 days to make lasting lifestyle changes.

-If you’ve never been to drug rehab before, it is helpful to know what you can expect from treatment.
+After you complete a Concerta detox program, you may choose to continue your treatment with rehab.
+If you’ve never been to drug rehab before, it is helpful to know what you can expect from Concerta treatment.
 Although every rehab center is different, generally, clients do the following things during treatment:

 - Attend educational lectures about addiction and recovery

 - Work through a structured recovery program (such as the 12-Step Program)

 - Gain life skills that are necessary to sustain recovery

 - Learn how to recognize triggers, cravings, and high-risk situations